apache/zookeeper/README.md

 is voted on and approved by the Apache ZooKeeper PMC:

   https://repo1.maven.org/maven2/org/apache/zookeeper/zookeeper

-## Java 8

-If you are going to compile with Java 1.8, you should use a recent release at u211 or above.

 # Contributing
 We always welcome new contributors to the project!
 See [How to Contribute](https://cwiki.apache.org/confluence/display/ZOOKEEPER/HowToContribute) for details on how to submit patches as pull requests and other aspects of our contribution workflow.